innomatica/healthcanada-dpd/README.md

 ## How To Use

-1. Download four extracts files (allfile.zip, allfiles_ap.zip, all_files_dr.zip,
+1. Download extracts files from [this link](https://www.canada.ca/en/health-canada/services/drugs-health-products/drug-products/drug-product-database/extracts.html) depending on the product status (allfile.zip, allfiles_ia.zip, all_files_ap.zip, all_files_dr.zip)
-and all_files_it.zip) from [this link.](https://www.canada.ca/en/health-canada/services/drugs-health-products/drug-products/drug-product-database/extracts.html)
+Due to the changes regarding therapheutic class, you need to download either version 1 or version 2 of the therapheutic class data file separately (ther.zip, ther_ia.zip, ther_ap.zip, ther_dr.zip).

-2. Extract all four archive files into the directories:
+2. Extract the archive files into the sub-directories:
 ```
 \allfiles
 \allfiles_ap
 \allfiles_dr
 \allfiles_it
 ```
+Be sure to copy therapheputic class file into each directory.
+Otherewise the script will fail.

 3. Run the script
 ```
 python3 convert_data.py